GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 **Step Goal**: Create the first image of the animation.

-For this example, we will create a map of the Earth with:
+For this example, I create a map of the Earth with:

      .. gmtplot::
         :height: 400 px